atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 ### User accounts

-This system is still under active development.
-Atek must be a multi-user environment, as multiple users may share a hosting server (e.g. in home deployments).
-User ID-keys are automatically generated and opaque.
-Users may have the "super user" flag set to get special privileges over the system, including the ability to view all logs, install/configure system-wide programs, and read/write all user data.
+Atek is a multi-user environment as multiple users may share a hosting server (e.g. in home deployments).
+User identifying keys are automatically generated and opaque.
+Users may have the "role" attribute set to "admin" get special privileges over the system, including the ability to view all logs, install/configure system-wide programs, and read/write all user data.

-Programs will likely need to be installed for individual users or for the entire system.
+Programs have an owning user which dictates who may access the program and who the program represents.
+The exception to this rule is programs installed under the special "system" user, which is considered a multi-user program.
 As a consequence, a program may be installed multiple times (for each user) or once (for all users).
 Programs may be designed for a single user or multiple user installation, as is appropriate for the program.
 (For instance, the Hypercore service must be a multi-user program, while a personal website might be a single-user program.)

 ### Permissions